How large are curvature perturbations from slow first-order phase transitions? A gauge-invariant analysis: Large-scale curvature perturbations from FOPTs

-In the above equation, $T_0=2.35\times10^{-13}$ GeV is the temperature of CMB, and $g_\rho$ and $g_s$ denote the effective degrees of freedom for the energy density and entropy density, where we adopt the values from Ref.~\cite{Saikawa:2020swg}.
+In above equation, $T_0=2.35\times10^{-13}$ GeV is the present-day CMB temperature~\cite{Fixsen:2009ug}, and $g_\rho$ and $g_s$ denote the effective degrees of freedom for the energy density and entropy density, where we adopt the values from Ref.~\cite{Saikawa:2020swg}.